azat-co/practicalnode/chapter6/chapter6.md

 }
 ```

 You can play with the full working and tested code in `code/ch6/jwt-example`.
-I like to use CURL but most of my Node workshop attendees like Postman so in Figure 6-2 I show how to use Postman to extract the JWT (on login).
-And on Figure 6-3 put it to action (on POST /courses) by pasting the token into the header `auth` after `JTW ` (JWT with a space).
+I like to use CURL, but most of my Node workshop attendees like Postman (a cross-platform GUI app), so in Figure 6-2 I show how to use Postman to extract the JWT (on login).
+And Figure 6-3 uses the token on POST `/courses` by having the token in the header `auth` after JWT with a space (`JTW TOKEN_VALUE`).

-This is how to test the JWT example step by step in Postman (or any other HTTP client):
+We finished the implementation.
+Now test the JWT example with these step-by-step instructions in CURL, Postman or any other HTTP client:

-1. GET /courses will return a list of two courses which are in `server.js`
+1. GET `/courses` will return a list of two courses that are hard-coded in `server.js`.
-2. POST /courses with JSON data of `{"title": "blah blah blah"}` will return 401 Not Authorized.
-Now we know that this is a protected route and we need to create a new user to proceed
+2. POST `/courses` with JSON data `{"title": "blah blah blah"}` will return 401 Not Authorized.
+Now we know that this is a protected route, and we need to create a new user to proceed.
-3. POST /auth/register with username and password will create a new user as shown in Figure 6-1.
-Next we can login (sign in) to the server to get the token
+3. POST `/auth/register` with username and password will create a new user, as shown in Figure 6-1.
+Next we can log in to the server to get the token.
-4. POST /auth/login with username and password which are matching existing records will return JWT as shown in Figure 6-2
+4. POST `/auth/login` with username and password that match the existing records will return JWT, as shown in Figure 6-2.
-5. POST /courses with title and JWT in the header will allow and create a new course recored (status 201) as shown in Figure 6-3 and Figure 6-4
+5. POST `/courses` with title and JWT from step 4 in the `auth` header will create a new course (response status 201), as shown in Figures 6-3 and 6-4.
-6. GET /courses will show your new title.
+6. GET `/courses` will show your new title.
 Verify it.
-No need for JWT for this request but it won't hurt either.
+No need for JWT for this request, but it won't hurt either.
 Figure 6-5.
-6. Celebrate and get a cup of tea with a (paleo) cookie.
+7. Celebrate and get a cup of tea with a (paleo) cookie 🍪.

 ![Registering a new user by sending JSON payload](media/jwt-1.png)
 ***Figure 6-1.** Registering a new user by sending JSON payload*

 ![Logging in to get JWT](media/jwt-2.png)
 ***Figure 6-2.** Logging in to get JWT *

+Don't forget to select `raw` and `application/json` when registering (POST `/auth/register`) and when making other POST requests.
+And now that you saw my password, please don't hack my accounts (<https://github.com/danielmiessler/SecLists/pull/155>).

 ![Using JWT in the header auth](media/jwt-3.png)
 ***Figure 6-3.** Using JWT in the header auth*